jrherediaramirez/VF-Communicator/read_me_folder/StepbyStep.md

+Core Principles:
+Iterative Development: Build and test features in small, manageable chunks.
+MVP First: Focus on core functionality first, then add enhancements.
+Test as You Go: Manually test each piece of functionality immediately after implementation.
+For a larger project, you'd integrate unit/integration tests, but for this plan, we'll focus on manual verification.
+Firebase First: Set up Firebase early as it's central to data and auth.
 Development Plan: Step-by-Step
 Step 0: Project Setup & Core Infrastructure
 Goal: Initialize the Next.js project, set up Firebase, and create basic layout and auth context.
 What to work on: